square/intro-to-d3/z03-data-binding.md

 add a new `<rect>` for each data point.

-The way D3 looks at this is a more subtle: we want to add a `<rect>` per data point, *but only for the new points the last data join*.
+The way D3 looks at this is a more subtle: we want to add a `<rect>` per data point, *but only for the new points since the last data join*.
 Since this is the first data binding (there are no rects currently), everything is new, it's straightforward to add new points.
 It's important to keep in mind that for the next selection, things will be more complex since there will already be